nicksherefkin/slingshotdiviningrod/Posts/Guitar Amps and Epistemological Failure.md

 All this is not to belittle the amp lovers.
 Lill's video displays how different configurations of amp features dramatically transform a guitar's tone.
-Instead, I belittle amp experts who deluded themselves or else enjoyed their expert voice enough to speak with unearned authority.
+But amp experts clearly deluded themselves or else enjoyed their expert voice enough to speak with unfounded authority.
-They faux experts guide purchases, gatekeep opinions, and enable grandiose corporate marketing.
+The faux experts guide purchases, gatekeep opinions, and enable grandiose corporate marketing.
-Hopefully Lill's videos puts a chink in their armor.
+Hopefully Lill's video puts a chink in their armor.

 PS: Lill's video also demonstrates exceptional non-academic scientific method but that is a post for another day.